jrootham/editor/README.md

 The generalized editor system is designed to support editing and code generation (compiling) for any language that can be described with a variant of Backus Naur Format (BNFV).

-The BNFV description looks like this:
+In the following items in *italics* are variables, regular text items are literals.

+### BNFV definition

 Comments

   All source needs comments, we are using the simplest system.
 All lines that start with # are comments.

-Items in *italics* are variables.

-Regular text items are literals.

-BNFV looks like this:

 Structure